Quick Impact Placebased (QuIP) Grant

 There are many eligible projects.
 These dollars should be used to create a small change that spurs conversation and community engagement.
 The space should in some way be transformed for the better.
 Existing and underutilized assets should include a new or additional use.
 Art should be an overall component of your community transformation and used as an agent of change.

-- Admin Fees-Including grant writing or administration
+- Administration fees, including grant writing or administration

 - Food, drink or alcohol

-- Gaming and Gambling activities
+- Gaming and/or gambling activities

 - Illegal or unsanctioned activities